-To commemorate the life of a loved one, a memorial service might be held at a person’s home, church, or community center.
+To commemorate the life of a loved one, a DIY memorial service might be held at a person’s home, church, or community center.
 Consider hosting a potluck-style dinner where everyone brings a dish to share if you wish to offer food.
-As a result, the expensive expense of a funeral home may be avoided.
+As a result, the huge cost of a funeral home may be avoided.

 Frequently Asked Questions

 Am I allowed to run a fundraising campaign to help me with funeral costs?